This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 COSMOS ORGANIC

-• At least 95% of the ingredients in the product must be of natural origin.
+• At least 95% of the product's ingredients must be of natural origin.

-• Of all the ingredients that can be organic (water is not considered an organic ingredient), at least 95% must be organic.
+• Of all ingredients that can be organic (water is not considered an organic ingredient), at least 95% must be.

-• At least 20% of the ingredients in the product must be organic, and at least 10% for rinse-off products
+• At least 20% of the product's ingredients must be organic, and at least 10% for rinse-off products.

-Did you know that 2% petrochemicals are allowed in the finished product, that palm oil and its derivatives are allowed as long as they are organic, and that there are no restrictions on esterified and hydrogenated oils.
+Did you know?
+2% petrochemicals are allowed in the finished product, palm oil and its derivatives are allowed as long as they are organic, and there are no restrictions on esterified and hydrogenated oils.

 COSMOS NATURAL

-• At least 95% of the ingredients in the product must be of natural origin (including water).
+• At least 95% of the product's ingredients must be of natural origin (including water).

-• The rate of ingredients of petrochemical origin is limited.
+• The level of petrochemical ingredients is limited.

-Attention, these labels authorize certain sulfated surfactants (Sodium Lauryl Sulfate, Sodium Coco Sulfate, Ammonium Lauryl Sulfate, Ammonium Coco Sulfate) and 6 preservatives (Benzoic Acid, Benzyl Alcohol, Salicylic Acid, Sorbic Acid, Dehydroacetic Acid and Denatonium Benzoate).
-And have no restrictions regarding the presence of allergens.
+Please note that these labels authorize certain sulfated surfactants (Sodium Lauryl Sulfate, Sodium Coco Sulfate, Ammonium Lauryl Sulfate, Ammonium Coco Sulfate) and 6preservatives (Benzoic Acid, Benzyl Alcohol, Salicylic Acid, Sorbic Acid, Dehydroacetic Acid and Denatonium Benzoate).
+And there are no restrictions on the presence of allergens.

-There are other labels/organizations, here are some of them:
+There are other labels/organizations, here are a few:

 • Natrue (one of the most demanding labels)